bryntum/siesta/src/guides/siesta_project/siesta_project.md

 project.planDir('.')
 ```

-The project planning step may happen asynchronously, ie you can call some asynchronous methods to decide what to include and with which the configuration.
+The project planning step may happen asynchronously, ie you can call some asynchronous methods to decide what to include and with which configuration.

 Note, that projects targeting browser environment don't have access to file system and thus, need to list all the test files manually, using the [[Project.plan]] method.
 We plan to remove this limitation in one of the future releases.